libAtoms/quippy-wheels/README.md

 To trigger a build, just push the new commit to the `quippy-wheel` GitHub repo `main` branch.
-If it is on a different branch you will need to create a pull request to trigger the build action.
+If it is on a different branch you will need to create a pull request from that branch to trigger the build action.

 ```bash
 git push